xeniyash/nopcommerce/README.md

   For running tests locally with browser execute: `yarn cypress-open`

-  For running tests locally in headless mode excecute: `yarn cypress-run`
+  For running tests locally in headless mode execute: `yarn cypress-run`

   For running tests with reports and integration with cypress dashboard execute:
   `yarn cypress`